WDI Partners with FSB in Vietnam to Provide Management Training

 WDI has offered its Strategic Management Program, also known as its Mini-MBA, for more than 25 years.
 WDI partners with universities and training organizations in low- and middle-income countries to offer open and custom programs on a full range of managerial topics, including strategy, sales management, marketing, finance, operations, entrepreneurship, leadership, negotiations, human resources, and the Institute’s flagship mini-MBA program.

 The WDI/FSB partnership adds a new twist with a first-ever joint executive education program, called the Advanced Mini-MBA Program.
-The certificate program will run from May through July 2022 and will combine in-person instruction in Vietnam with online modules.
+The certificate program will begin in July 2022 and will combine in-person instruction in Vietnam with online modules.
 Three WDI Faculty Affiliates and two FSB professors will provide instruction and guidance for the students, who must have more than five years of management experience, such as boards of directors and C-Suite executives.

 The program targets participants who have an interest in applying technology, digital transformation and other global trends toward business administration topics in the fields of insurance, banking, real estate, technology, automation, media, business consulting, and aviation, among others.